-The department of Mechanical Engineering offers Master's and PhD degree programmes in Mechanical Engineering and a Master's degree programme Aeronautical Engineering.
+The department of Mechanical and Aerospace Engineering offers Master's and PhD degree programmes in Mechanical Engineering and a Master's degree programme Aeronautical Engineering.
 Specific research interests of faculty members are described in the department and faculty member's web pages.

-Candidates for the degrees Master's of Engineering (MEng), Master's of Applied Sciences (MASc) and Doctor of Philosophy (PhD) will be admitted under the general admission requirements.
-Details regarding admission to the Royal Military College as a graduate student can be found in the Admissions section of this calendar
+Candidates for the degrees Masters of Engineering (MEng), Masters of Applied Sciences (MASc) and Doctor of Philosophy (PhD) will be admitted under the general admission requirements.
+Details regarding admission to the Royal Military College as a graduate student can be found in the Admission to Graduate Studies section of this calendar

-The Master's of Engineering degree is comprised of eight term courses at the graduate level plus a project.
-The Master's of Applied Science degree will be awarded to candidates who successfully complete a programme of studies normally comprised of five term courses, at the graduate level, plus a thesis.
+The Masters of Engineering degree is comprised of eight term courses at the graduate level plus a project.
+The Masters of Applied Science degree will be awarded to candidates who successfully complete a programme of studies normally comprised of five term courses, at the graduate level, plus a thesis.
 Normally, at least one of the term courses will be in mathematics.
 However, for the Master's programme in Aeronautical Engineering, two of these courses must normally be of an Aeronautical Engineering subject (AE designation) or equivalent.